 Session failover in HA active-passive mode

-The table below shows what kind of traffic is supported by session failover in active-passive mode.
+The following table shows the traffic for which session failover occurs and doesn't occur in active-passive mode.

-The list below details how traffic is load-balanced when using HA active-active mode.
+Here's how traffic is load-balanced when using HA in active-active mode.

 - An active-active HA cluster does not load-balance VPN sessions, UDP, ICMP, multicast and broadcast sessions, scanned FTP traffic, and traffic coming through wireless RED devices and access points.
 TCP traffic for the user portal, web admin console or telnet console, and H.323 traffic sessions are also not load-balanced between the cluster devices.
 Control traffic for all modules isn't load-balanced.